Canonical currents and heights for K3 surfaces: Elliptic fibrations and heights

 \subsubsection{Line bundles and automorphisms}

 Let $\Aut_\pi(X)$ be the group of parabolic automorphisms of the elliptic surface $X\xrightarrow{\pi}B$, i.e. those preserving the fibers of $\pi$.
 Denote by $\Aut_\pi^\circ(X)$ those automorphisms that act trivially on the set of irreducible components of fibers of $\pi$, and such that the induced automorphism of the genus one curve $X_{k(B)}$ over the function field $k(B)$ is given by a translation.
 Then $\Aut_{\pi}^{\circ}(X)$ is of finite index in $\Aut_{\pi}(X)$, since there are only finitely many fibers with distinct irreducible components, and because the translation automorphisms are of finite index in the group of all automorphisms of an elliptic curve (by composing by a translation, we can assume a point is fixed, and the group of automorphisms preserving a polarization is finite).
+In the case when all singular fibers of $\pi$ are of type I (i.e a nodal $\bP^1$), the group $\Aut_\pi^\circ(X)$ defined here coincides with the one in \autoref{sec:elliptic_fibrations_and_currents} (after choosing an embedding $k\into \bC$ and changing base).

 To handle more general elliptic fibrations compared to \autoref{sec:elliptic_fibrations_and_currents}, we will replace the group $[E]^\perp/[E]$ from previous sections by a different one.
 Specifically, let $\Pic^0_{\pi}(X)$ denote the subgroup of line bundles on $X$ which restrict to have degree $0$ on each irreducible component of a fiber of the fibration.
 Consider also the larger group $\Pic^0_{\pi}(X)^{sm}$ of line bundles that have degree $0$ on the generic smooth fiber.
 Finally let $\pi^*\Pic(B)\subset \Pic(X)$ be the group of line bundles pulled back from $B$.
 We have the filtration